kellydinneen/traveler/README.md

 The website loads to a login page where a user can select their name and enter their ID.
 If this login information is correct, they will be taken to their dashboard upon clicking the "Login" button.
 HINT: because this is built with a fake data set, anyone testing the site can 'login' for a fake user by entering the ID that matches the order of the user's name in the login dropdown menu.
 E.g. Click the **1st** name in the dropdown and enter **1** as the ID.

 ### Scheduling a Trip
 From their dashboard, a user can navigate through a form and provide various pieces of information about their trip, including destination, departure date, total number of days, and total number of travelers.
-When they click the checkmark at the end of this form, their trip will be added to their tripbook and will be marked a 'pending' until travel agent approval.
+When they click the checkmark at the end of this form, their trip will be added to their tripbook and will be marked as 'pending' until travel agent approval.

 ### 'My Trips' Page
 Upon clicking 'My Trips,' a user will be taken to a page with a list of their trips organized by status ('past', 'present', 'upcoming', or 'pending').
 At the bottom of this page a user can select a year for which to calculate their total travel spending.
 By clicking on any trip, the user will be taken to that trip's details, including a picture of the trip's destination.

 ### Logout
-Additionally, their is a search bar.
-Here a user can search for any recipe by title, ingredients, or tags related to a recipe.
-This search will filter through the Whats Cookin Cook Book and display any recipes related to the user's serach.
-If a user uses the search bar while viewing the "My Favorites" tab, the search terms will only filter favorited recipes.

-### Viewing Recipe Details
-At any time, a user can choose to view a selected recipe in more detail.
-After clicking `View Recipe`, the user is provdied with a recipe card.
-The recipe card displays all ingredients and instructions for the selected recipe.
+A user can exit their dashboard and return to the login page by clicking the "Logout" button in the header.

 ## Using the Site as an Agent